Breaking News | How we rescued Kankara school boys – Military

 “When they approached the location where the boys were held, the troops encountered some pockets of opposition which they cleared and moved deeper into the forest.

-“In-fact, in the second place where they laid an ambush, there was serious resistance because they were hiding and occupied the road.
+“In fact, in the second place where they laid ambush, there was serious resistance because they were hiding and occupied the road.

 “They delayed the movement of the troop for some hours before they were neutralised,’’ he said.

-He said the troop could not completely demobilise the bandits because of possible collateral damage as the abducted boys were used as a human shield.
+He said the troop could not completely demobilise the bandits because of possible collateral damage as the abducted boys were used as human shields.

 “Shekau does not have the reach to carry out the abduction because a lot is being done to stop them in the North-East.